jingyugao/CrawlKit/examples/README.md

-# PWUtil Examples and Testing
+# pagepool Examples and Testing

-This directory contains examples and a complete testing environment for pwutil.
+This directory contains examples and a complete testing environment for pagepool.

 ## 🐳 Docker Environment